nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `LESSON_INDEX` and `STUDENT_INDEX` **must be a positive integer** 1, 2, 3, …​

 Example:
-* `markstudent li/2 si/3` marks the 3rd student in the 2nd lesson as present.
+* `markstudent li/2 si/3` marks the 3rd student in the student list within the 2nd lesson in your lesson list as present.

 ### Marking a student as absent for a lesson : `unmarkstudent`